Daniel J. Tortora

 Duke University (PhD in history)🎓

-favorite desserts
+favorite animal

 sports team